 # SPNs and delegation

-With more companies moving to dedicated SQL Servers or SQL Always On Availability Groups, this section is intended to help get the SPNs (Service Principle Name) configured and Kerberos delegations set up.
-The guidelines in this article are also helpful: <http://support.microsoft.com/kb/2443457>.
+In order to support moving to dedicated SQL Servers or SQL Always On Availability Groups, you will need to configure SPNs (Service Principle Name) and Kerberos delegations in your environment.
+This article is helpful to understand the principles of SQL Server connectivity: <http://support.microsoft.com/kb/2443457>.

 ## Create the SPNs